idibidiart/organicjs/README.md

 1. Chainable methods and properties (easy to unit test via automated means since all properties and methods are directly testable in any order, with any arguments)

-2. Functions in property arguments are bound to component instance to allow inter-dependent properties
+2. Functions are allowed as property arguments and function's context is bound to component instance to allow for inter-dependent properties (properties that reference each other, e.g. someComponent.height(this.width() + 500)

 3. Closures (both by reference as well as self executing closures) are allowed as property arguments, allowing, in the latter case, dynamic properties (where the returned property value is never static in such case)

-4. Functions in method arguments may be bound to element to handle DOM events, e.g. someComponent.on("click", handler) or someComponent.onClick(handler)
+4. Functions are allowed as method arguments and their context may be bound to the element (for components with HTML or SVG elements) to handle DOM events, e.g. someComponent.on("click", handler) or someComponent.onClick(handler)

 5. "Provide/Consume" pattern allows for sharing of data and behavior between components, in a soft, decoupled manner, via Contextual Component Caching.